Tour of Flanders (men's race): The Ronde as a regional symbol

 By the beginning of the 20th century, cycling was in a poor state in Belgium.
 Velodromes were closing and national championships on the road or track were no longer organised.
 The one major Belgian race, Liège–Bastogne–Liège, was in the French-speaking South.
 As the gloom increased, Odile Defraye became the first Belgian winner of the Tour de France in 1912.
 He was a 20-year-old Fleming and, although he rode for Alcyon, a French team, he symbolized a potential rise for Belgian cycling.
 Defraye's victory inspired August De Maeght, mayor of Halle and director of the press group Société Belge d'Imprimerie, to publish a Dutch-language sports magazine called Sportwereld.

-Sportwerelds most prominent cycling writer was Karel Van Wijnendaele, a young sports journalist and passionate cycling fan who had tried cycle-racing himself.
+Sportwerelds most prominent cycling writer was Karel Van Wijnendaele, a young sports journalist and cycling fan who had tried cycle-racing himself.
 The first issue appeared in time for the Championship of Flanders on 12 September 1912.
 Van Wijnendaele became the editor of Sportwereld on 1 January 1913.